 God allowed Israel, after they began to indulge in evil, to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
 Othniel is then raised up to defeat the enemy after the people cry out for help (3:7 - 11).

 1292 to 1212

-After Israel began to indulge in evil they were allowed to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
-God then raised up Ehud, a rare left-handed warrior, to free his people after they cried out to him.
+After the people begin to indulge in evil they are allowed to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
+God then raises up Ehud, a rare left-handed warrior, to free his people after they cry out to him.